Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Structured concurrency

-This is a new feature in the Java SE 20 JDK that provides an API to simplify the programming of multithreaded applications and treat multiple tasks running in different threads as a single unit of work.
-Error handling and fiber cancellation are simplified, which improves reliability and increases observability.
+This is a new feature in Java SE 20 JDK that provides an API to simplify programming multithreaded applications and handling multiple tasks running in different threads as a single unit of work.
+Error handling and cancellation of threads are simplified, which improves reliability and enhances observability.

-The only change from the concept in JDK 19 is that the StructuredTaskScope class has been updated to support inheritance of scoped values by threads created in a task scope.
+The only change from the concept in JDK 19 is that the StructuredTaskScope class has been updated to support the inheritance of scoped values by threads created in the task scope.

 Scoped values